-Dwyane’s passion for the game was passed to his son, Zaire — a 6-foot-3 senior point guard who played for the Sierra Canyon Trailblazers in Chatsworth, California — whose basketball journey is at its genesis.
+The former hoops superstar’s love for the game was passed to his son, Zaire — a 6-foot-3 point guard who played for the Sierra Canyon Trailblazers in Chatsworth, California — whose basketball journey is at its genesis.

-Zaire was born to Dwyane and ex-wife, Siohvaughn Funches, on February 4, 2002, in Chicago, Illinois.
 Wade played his first year of high school basketball at Mount Carmel High School in Chicago on the freshmen team.
 He then attended American Heritage High School in Miami for his sophomore and junior seasons.
-For his senior year, Wade transferred to Sierra Canyon and plays alongside Bronny James — the oldest son of LeBron James — and five-star Kentucky commit BJ Boston.

 Zaire Wade Highlights

 Zaire has a nice lefty jump shot and a tremendous ability to gather and shoot on balance.
 The side shimmy he does to his right to create space for his shot is nifty.
 He favors his strong hand when creating plays.

 At the next level, he’ll become more dynamic as he works on going right.
 The Los Angeles-based senior can also play off the ball as a shooting guard.

 Wade isn’t overly explosive but uses his athleticism in the correct spots.
 He has outstanding ball-handling skills.
 He combines them with sharp court vision to make plays for teammates.
 Zaire doesn’t take plays off and plays with intensity on both ends of the floor.
 His maturity and humility naturally translate into a leadership role.

 Zaire Wade Recruiting